English land law: Land registration and priority

 Originally to facilitate transfers of land, the Law of Property Act 1925 sections 2 and 27 make provision so that people with equitable interests in land may not assert them against purchasers of the land if there are two trustees.
 If a person has an equitable interest in a property, the law allows this interest to be detached from the property, or "overreached" and reattached to money given in exchange for land, so long as the exchange took place by at least two trustees.
 This was, however, applied not for the purpose of trading property by professional trustees, but against homeowners in City of London Building Society v Flegg.
 Here two parents, Mr and Mrs Flegg, had given their home to their children, who in turn mortgaged the property and defaulted on the loan.
 The House of Lords held that because the words of the statute were fulfilled, and the purchase money for the interest in the property (i.e. the loan that the children squandered) had been paid to two trustees, the Fleggs had to give up possession.
-Lastly, it is possible to lose an interest in land, even if registered, through adverse possession by another person after 12 years under the Limitation Act 1980 sections 15 to 17.
+Lastly, it is possible to lose an interest in land if unregistered through adverse possession by another person after 12 years under the Limitation Act 1980 sections 15 to 17.
+Ownership of registered property can be lost if an adverse possessor (a squatter) can prove unauthorised, exclusive, and continuous usage of the property for ten years, but LRA 2002 does impose a further burden: the Land Registry will contact interested parties who can then delay the process for two years and attempt a legal eviction via a trespass charge.
+Consequently, potential adverse possessors might be best advised to avoid making the application until the owner is untraceable.